 Only rangatahi can best voice and advocate for the needs of rangatahi.
 At Te Rau Ora, Rangatahi Ora centres on ways Rangatahi can best represent rangatahi in the kaupapa they lead and oversee within the organisation.
 Rangatahi Ora: core kaupapa is youth leadership and wellbeing, suicide prevention and health promotion.

-Standing Together for Student Wellbeing was piloted in 2019 across four Auckland Schools.
-The aim for young people to experience greater wellbeing and resilience, through peer to peer leaders in their schools, with support from Champions, a Navigator and the Schools Pastoral Care Team.
+A Student Wellbeing Programme was piloted in 2019 across four Auckland Schools.
+The aim was for young people to experience greater wellbeing and resilience, through a peer to peer youth workforce in their schools, with support from Champions, a Navigator and the Schools Pastoral Care Team.
 The outcomes were for young people to build their capabiliites, and to have better connections to support, resources and help when needed.

 Au.E! is a free event that aims to raise suicide awareness and build resilience amongst rangatahi between the ages of 12-18.
 Funded by Te Puni Kōkiri and led by Rangatahi Ora Team, Au.E! provides strength-based workshops that support rangatahi in enhancing their well-being

 Tohu Tipu is a pathways website to encourage rangatahi Māori in to the health sector.
 Māori are often reflected poorly in statistics from education, income to poverty and it’s no different when it comes to health.
 Who better to be the drivers of this change than Māori themselves?
 With our whakapapa, tikanga and mātauranga Māori only we are able to best understand our people.
 There are not enough Māori in the health sector, but with more Māori we can improve the health outcomes of our own people.
 Explore Tohu Tipu today!